Biden: Nursing homes could lose federal funding if employees aren’t vaccinated

 WICHITA, Kan.
 (KSNW) — Vaccinate or lose funding.
 President Joe Biden is giving nursing homes an ultimatum.
-Either all staff get the COVID-19 vaccine, or risk losing federal Medicare and Medicaid money.
-One Wichita care home is now at risk of losing 95 percent of its funding.
+Either all staff get the COVID-19 vaccine or risk losing federal Medicare and Medicaid money.
+One Wichita care home is now at risk of losing 95% of its funding.

 “It’s kind of like beating us over the head with a ball bat,” explained Elizabeth Howarth, administrator for Homestead Health Center.